The pack.mcmeta file is the identifying file used by texture packs on Minecraft Java Edition.

 Now, an explanation of the elements in the default pack.mcmeta file:

 pack_format, the format version of your texture pack, which tells Minecraft the intended game version(s) for your pack.
 To find the corresponding values for each Minecraft version visit This Wiki Article.
 Alternatively use the Texture Pack Version Converter to convert your texture pack to ANY Minecraft version!
+1.6.1 - 1.21.8 only

 If you need help making your own Minecraft Texture Pack, a full tutorial can be found here :))